If you want to keep your business downtime to a minimum in a crisis, you need to have both business continuity and disaster recovery plans.

 Disaster Recovery Plan (DRP)

 This is a subsection of business continuity planning.
 It covers restoring critical functions of a business after a crisis.
 Those systems are mostly communications, hardware, and IT assets.
-A disaster recovery plan is to ensure minimal business downtime and focuses on getting technical operations back to normal in the shortest time possible.
+A disaster recovery plan ensures minimal business downtime and focuses on getting technical operations back to normal in the shortest time possible.

 Why both are important

 Creating two plans depends upon your business priorities.
-You should analyze how long you can wait to get your business back into full operations.
-The loss of business during that time can be weighed against the costs of business continuity and disaster planning and execution.
+It would be best to analyze how long you can wait to get your business back into full operations.
+During that time, the loss of business can be weighed against the costs of business continuity and disaster planning and execution.

 Watch this video to know more about Business Continuity Planning: